kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 * Rescore the submitted answers to reevaluate the work.

-* Reset the number of attempts made to answer the question correctly.
+* Reset the number of attempts made to answer the question correctly so that students can try again.

 To make these adjustments, you need to specify a problem by supplying the unique identifier from its URL.